liferay/liferay-central-test-2/modules/util/portal-tools-data-partitioning-sql-builder/README.markdown

 ## Testing

-To execute the tests, add a file for each database provider you want to verify the tool against.
+To execute the partitioning tool tests, add a file for each database provider you want to verify the tool against.

-Under the `src` directory, we have provided sample configuration files for each database provider; they're references for defining custom test environments.
+Under the `src` directory, there are sample configuration files for each database provider; they're references for defining custom test environments.
-Just copy them to the `test/resources` directory and remove the`sample-` prefix, so test suites are able to find the configuration to set up a database connection for each provider.
+Just copy them to the `test/resources` directory and remove the`sample-` prefix, so test suites can find the configuration to set up a database connection for each provider.